Mezouar-Adnane/Python-Projects/README.md

 # Python-projects
-Portfolio projects of in Jupyter notebooks to satisfy my curiosity and apply skills I acquired in the classroom and on datacamp.
+Portfolio projects in Jupyter notebooks to satisfy my curiosity and apply skills I acquired in the classroom and on datacamp.